chromium/chromium/docs/windows_build_instructions.md

 source-level debugging but call stacks still have function names.
 Changing `symbol_level` requires recompiling everything.

+#### Use Reclient

+In addition, Google employees should use reclient, a distributed compilation system.
+Detailed information is available internally but the relevant gn arg is:
+* `use_remoteexec = true`

+Google employees can visit go/building-chrome-win#setup-reclient for more information.

+When invoking ninja, specify 'chrome' as the target to avoid building all test binaries as well.

+Still, builds will take many hours on many machines.

+#### Use Goma (deprecated)

 In addition, Google employees should use goma, a distributed compilation system.
 Detailed information is available internally but the relevant gn arg is:
 * `use_goma = true`